d12frosted/elpa-mirror/gnu/ement-readme.txt

      account.
   2. Wait for initial sync to complete (which can take a few moments–initial sync JSON requests can be large).
-  3. Use these commands:
+  3. Use these commands (room-related commands may be called with universal prefix to prompt for the room):
      • `ement-list-rooms' to view the list of joined rooms.
      • `ement-view-room' to view a room's buffer, selected with completion.
      • `ement-create-room' to create a new room.
+     • `ement-create-space' to create a space.
      • `ement-invite-user' to invite a user to a room.
      • `ement-join-room' to join a room.
      • `ement-leave-room' to leave a room.
      • `ement-forget-room' to forget a room.
-     • `ement-tag-room' to add (or with interactive prefix, remove) a tag on a room (including favorite/low-priority status).
+     • `ement-tag-room' to toggle a tag on a room (including favorite/low-priority status).
      • `ement-list-members' to list members in a room.
      • `ement-send-direct-message' to send a direct message to a user (in an existing direct room, or creating a new one